oraichain/oraichain-sdk/packages/common/README.md

 ### Initialization

-The `OraiCommon` class can be initialized via three ways:
+The `OraiCommon` class can be initialized via several ways:

 #### 1. via Github API